 4. Qatar Airways First Class

 Qatar Airways First Class on the A380 is one of the best.
 The intimate cabin has a very airy and spacious feel because it does not have completely enclosed suites like on the A380s of Emirates Business Class and Etihad First Class Apartments.

 The cabin features a pallet of calming colors that match quite well together: pink (cushions, tv screens), beige (seats), and brown (wood panels).
-There are 8 seats spread across two rows in a 1-2-1 configuration, all of them having direct aisle access.
+There are 8 seats spread across two rows in a 1-2-1 configuration, all having direct aisle access.
 The 4 First Class seats on the sides are ideal for solo travelers with a generous 3 windows per seat, while the 4 seats in the middle are perfect for those traveling with a companion.
-In the front of the cabin, there is a small bar (with crisps, nuts, bottled water, and juices), a library (with magazines), 2 lavatories, and the stairs to the lower deck.
+There is a small bar in the front of the cabin (with crisps, nuts, bottled water, and juices), a library (with magazines), 2 lavatories, and the stairs to the lower deck.